 - Fees: Does the lender charge any fees?
 Consider the impact these might make on your total payments.

-- Repayment period: What is the duration of the loan period, and does it work for you?
+- Repayment period: What is the duration of the loan period?
+Does it work for you?

 - Flexibility: Can you make additional repayments?
 Are there any early repayment fees?
 Can you redraw early repayments?
 The flexibility of a loan can affect how suitable it is for you.

 It can also be a good idea to consider any insurance requirements that might come with your car loan.
 Many car loans will, as a condition of your borrowing, require you to take out comprehensive cover.
-It’s generally a good idea to do so in order to protect your vehicle, but there might be conditions around the type of cover which mean it’s not preferable for you.
+Check with the lender prior to borrowing what type of cover they might require.
+While it’s generally a good idea to take out cover to protect your vehicle, there might be conditions around the type of cover required which make it less suitable for you.

-Specialised classic car insurance policies can include benefits such as lay up periods to reduce premiums, which may be more suitable if you’re a collector, or looking to invest in the classic car as an appreciating asset.
+Specialised classic car insurance policies can include benefits such as lay up periods to reduce premiums.
+These may be more suitable if you’re a collector or looking to invest in the classic car as an appreciating asset.

 What are my other loan options?

 While some lenders will have a specific product called classic car financing, these aren’t your only options.
 If you aren’t eligible for a classic car loan or the terms aren’t right for you, you can consider: